omni-network/omni/docs/content/operate/validator.md

 ### 4. Fund the operator address

 When registering a validator, the operator address must self-delegate `100 native OMNI`.
 It therefore needs to funded with slightly more than `100 OMNI` to pay for gas.
-This applies for both testnet and mainnet.
+This applies to both testnet and mainnet.

 Please reach out to the Omni team on Slack and share your **operator address**.